jaewon1013/ci5301/chang-chen-ci5301-syllabus-2016-fall.md

 ### Authoring on the Web

-- What are the differences between basic web languages (HTML/CSS) and web-based applications/content management systems?
+- What are the differences between basic web languages (HTML, CSS, Javascript) and content management systems?
-- What are the best ways to provide web development opportunities for students/workplaces?
-- How can educators and a business provide a presence on the web?
 - How to design and develop a creative and practical website?
+- How to harness web technologies to construct and maintain one's online presence?
+- How to sustain engagement of an online community (of, e.g., learners, fans, or consumers)?
+- What ethical and cybersecurity issues should one be aware of when authoring on the Web?

 ## Course Website